LiquidIce95/UZHSoftwareConstruction/assignement2/README.md

 `gleich` works in the same way

-`und,oder` are a bit special in the sense that they first convert the args into booleans (or what the args return, if they are operations themselves) and then with these booleans the `and`, `or` python operators are performed. finally the result is returned as an integer.
+`und, oder` are a bit special in the sense that they first convert the args into booleans (or what the args return, if they are operations themselves) and then with these booleans the `and`, `or` python operators are performed. finally the result is returned as an integer.

 with all these logical operations we are cabable of using while loops properly.

 **note**: in python, 0 is converted to false and any other integer is converted to true so if the user wants to store `true` in lgl, a non zero integer should be used, conversly for `false`, 0 should be used

-### lists, dictionaries and while loops
+### Lists, dictionaries and while loops in

 across multiple programming languages the while loop is pretty consistent, it has a condition which is evaluated upon each iteration and a body of instructions which is executed on each iteration, as long as the condition is true.